-Did you know you can paint concrete garden statues?
-Or in the case of this concrete goose re-paint the statue?
 Sunlight and rain will fade or wash the paint from these pieces over time.
-I found out it's an easy job to repaint them.
-The concrete goose never looked better!
-And I have a bonus concrete cactus project I painted using watercolors!
+I found out it’s easy to repaint them.
+The concrete goose never looked better, and I have a bonus concrete cactus project I painted using watercolors!

-This is my first time at painting a concrete or statue.
-My neighbor has a vintage concrete goose statue that’s been in her yard for as long as I can remember and it was in bad need of a makeover.
-My neighbor, Evelyn, told me one day she was probably just going to have to get rid of it.
-Nope, not on my watch.
-I like seeing that goose from my workshop door and I know she would miss it.
+This is my first time painting a concrete statue.
+My neighbor had this vintage concrete goose statue thatโs been in her yard for as long as I can remember.
+As you can see it was in bad need of a makeover.
+My neighbor, Evelyn, told me she was probably just going to have to get rid of it.

-I told Evelyn I would try to paint the goose but not to have any high expectations.
-After all, I’m not a decorative painter or artist.
-Although we’ve been neighbors for close to 30 years I’ve just gotten to know her really well over the past 3 or 4 years.
-Evelyn's husband was killed in the Vietnam War and she never remarried.
+Although weโve been neighbors for close to 30 years Iโve just gotten to know her really well over the past 3 or 4 years.
+Evelyn’s husband was killed in the Vietnam War, and she never remarried.
 She is super funny and smart and tells the most amazing stories.
 She keeps me laughing.

-We have a lunch date once a week but sometimes she doesn't feel up to having lunch.
-She gets around great for an 80 year old and she is always running here and there, shopping and visiting with friends.
-I think it's great.
+We have a lunch date once a week, but sometimes she doesn’t feel up to going out.
+She gets around great for an 80-year-old and is always running here and there, shopping and visiting with friends.
+I think it’s great.

 Anyway, this is how the poor goose looked before I started her makeover.
-And I say her because I noticed barely there, faded, painted on eyelashes.
-I don't have any idea how old this poor thing is but she has obviously been standing outside for a while.
+And I say her because I noticed barely there, faded, painted-on eyelashes.
+I don’t have any idea how old this poor thing is but she has obviously been standing outside for a while.

 How To Paint Concrete Garden Statues

-Clean The Garden Statue
+Clean The Concrete Goose Statue

 Make Repairs To The Statue